This is the multi-page printable view of this section. Click here to print.

 1.1 - Monitoring Metrics

-The table below shows the monitoring metrics of Block Storage that can be checked through Cloud Monitoring.
+The table below shows the monitoring metrics for Block Storage that can be viewed in Cloud Monitoring.
 For detailed usage of Cloud Monitoring, refer to the Cloud Monitoring guide.

 |---|---|---|